- Research at Western

 The funding body may contact you requesting changes such as further deliverables or offers of additional funding.
 These variations also need to be agreed to by the University and added to the agreement by a formal variation.

 In cases where the University needs to initiate an amendment to an agreement, a request from the CI to your Research Grants Officer, in writing (via email) is required, outlining the business case for change.
-REDI will forward the request to the sponsor and obtain formal approval.
+Research Services will forward the request to the sponsor and obtain formal approval.

 Requesting a change to an internal grant

 The Conditions of Award for all internal grants specify a project end date and extensions to this date will only be considered in exceptional circumstances.
-Requests must be approved by the Executive Director, REDI and must be requested at least one month prior to the end date.
+To request such a change, please contact your Research Grants Officer who can assist you with this process.

 Varying an ARC grant

 Variations occur when a successful grant needs to be modified from the original project design.
 These changes must be managed as outlined in the Funding Agreement between the University and the ARC.
 Request for changes to projects normally require letters of support from all participants (Chief Investigators, Partner Investigators, ARC Fellows, Partner Organisations) on the grant.
-The ARC will only consider variations sent by REDI.
+The ARC will only consider variations sent by Research Services.
 Researchers should notify the Research Grants Officer of any changes as soon as possible.
-REDI will collate all required documents, including a letter from the University and a completed Variation Form.
+Research Services will collate all required documents, including a letter from the University and a completed Variation Form.

 - Change of Personnel: This variation covers a range of scenarios, from a Chief Investigator's untimely death, to a change of status of a Chief Investigator to a Partner Investigator.
 For this type of variation, the University needs to show the ARC that the investigators are still able to fulfil the original outcomes before the ARC will agree to continue the funding.

-- First Named Chief Investigator: Similar to a transfer, all Chief Investigators, Partner Investigators, and Partner Organisations need to write to REDI agreeing to the change of personnel.
+- First Named Chief Investigator: Similar to a transfer, all Chief Investigators, Partner Investigators, and Partner Organisations need to write to Research Services agreeing to the change of personnel.
 Some changes may require a CV, e.g. when a new person joins a grant.

 - Other Variations: Please contact your Research Grants Officer directly to discuss other variations such as: